New Mexican Spanish: Dialects

 There also exists regional phonological variation within TNMS.
 For example, syllable-initial /s/-aspiration, while occurring throughout New Mexico and Southern Colorado, is particularly notable along the upper Rio Grande between Albuquerque and Taos.

 Although the Spanish of Albuquerque has traditionally been considered part of the Traditional area, the high presence of Mexicanisms in Albuquerque Spanish has led some to consider it to constitute a third dialect zone, between Traditional and Border Spanish.
-In fact, the use of Mexicanisms is widespread across the Traditional Spanish zone, especially in Albuquerque and Santa Fe and especially among the younger generations.
+In fact, the use of Mexicanisms is widespread across the Traditional Spanish zone, especially in Albuquerque and Santa Fe and among the younger generations.

 Some diversity in Border Spanish is to be expected, given the continuous Hispanic presence in southern New Mexico since the colonial period, and the movement of some Traditional Spanish speakers to south of Las Cruces after the Mexican-American War.
-One sub-dialect of Border Spanish can be found in the southwestern corner of the state, including Doña Ana County and the areas to its west.
+One sub-dialect of Border Spanish, identified by Bills and Vigil based on lexical criteria, can be found in the southwestern corner of the state, including Doña Ana County and the areas to its west.
 This is the region closest to the border with Mexico.
-The southwestern sub-dialect is characterized by a number of lexical variants, all but one of which are typical of Mexican Spanish usage.
+The southwestern sub-dialect is characterized by a number of word choices, all but one of which are typical of Mexican Spanish usage.
 For example, while most of New Mexico uses the term bolsa for 'purse', and the Río Arriba area north of Santa Fe uses maleta, while the southwestern corner of New Mexico uses the standard cartera.
 Also, southwestern New Mexico tends to use la craca for 'cracker', while the rest of New Mexico tends to use el craque.
 Forms with galleta 'cookie', such as galleta de sal 'salt cookie', are found throughout New Mexico.

-Morphology
+Grammar

 The Spanish spoken in New Mexico and Southern Colorado has a complex relationship with the norma culta or educated norm of standard Spanish grammar.
 New Mexican Spanish speakers are generally aware of and express preference for standard Mexican Spanish norms, although they often break these norms in daily conversation, and prefer salemos and pidimos to the standard salimos 'we leave' and pedimos 'we request'.
 That said, New Mexican Spanish, especially the Traditional variety, is known for a large number of nonstandard forms.
 Use of such forms is not universal, usually correlates negatively with education, and the most characteristic traits of Traditional New Mexican Spanish are generally more common among older speakers.

 The following is a list of some characteristics of Traditional New Mexican Spanish's morphology, many of which are also found in Border Spanish: